Ghitzarino/Distributed-File-Sharing-System/README.md

 ---

 ## How to Run
+1. Use the Makefile (make) inside the /src directory.
-- Run the ./run_with_docker.sh or the /checker/checker.sh script.
+2. Run the ./run_with_docker.sh or the /checker/checker.sh script to test the code or manually run the executable created using the specified format.

 ---